rsav/samp4sharcap/README.md

 ### Test

-- Start SharpCap-4.1 and open “Show Console” in the Scripting menu
+- Start SharpCap-4.1 and open “Show Console” in the Scripting menu to open the Python Console
-- Load file in the editor (bottom of Console) the file samp.py from this repo
+- Load the file samp.py (from this repo) in the Python editor (button load at the bottom of Python Console)
-- Run samp_init() to init SAMP in IronPython
+- Run samp_init() (in the Python Console) to init SAMP in IronPython

 ```
 samp_init()